 Although I’m trained as an Americanist, my scholarship spans national literatures from the twentieth- and twenty-first centuries and often draws on research in political theory and environmental studies.
 My first book charts a cultural history of the decline of the New Deal reform agenda by looking to transformations in the post-1945 literary marketplace.

 Before arriving at the University of Michigan, I held a position as a Visiting Assistant Professor at Davidson College, where I taught in the Departments of English and Environmental Studies.
-Courses I’ve taught recently include “Posthumanism and the End of Nature,” “Contemporary Southern Literature,” and “Environmental Harm and Global Fiction.”
+I’ve offered courses on topics like “Posthumanism and the End of Nature,” “Contemporary Southern Literature,” and “Environmental Harm and Global Fiction.”
 See my Teaching page for sample syllabi.

 I’m from Jackson, Mississippi and completed a Ph.D. in English at the University of North Carolina at Chapel Hill.